burger icon

 Green Bull AU$2,500 Standard No None No

-Silver Bull AU$3,000 Supposedly faster Yes Crypto, Bank Partial
+Silver Bull AU$2,500 (Effective) Supposedly faster Yes Crypto, Bank Partial

-Diamond Bull AU$5,000+ Top of the queue (in theory) Dedicated support Wire, OTC Crypto Maximum
+Diamond Bull AU$2,500 (Effective) Top of the queue (in theory) Dedicated support Wire, OTC Crypto Maximum

-• Getting in: Everyone's a Green Bull to start.
-To get Silver or Diamond, you're pretty much grinding wagers, chasing points, or hoping staff give you a nod.
-Real perks are at Diamond, but that's not for lightweights.
+• Getting in: Everyone’s a Green Bull to start.
+To get Silver or Diamond, you’re pretty much grinding wagers.
+Tier upgrades require difficult manual approval, and benefits like higher limits are rarely honored in practice.

 No matter what tier, check your KYC docs twice.
-VIP might bump up your weekly cap, but doesn't mean you'll skip the actual checks and less-than-speedy timelines.
-Sometimes it speeds things-sometimes... not so much.
+VIP might bump up your weekly cap on paper, but doesn’t mean you’ll skip the actual checks and less-than-speedy timelines.
+Support for human agents often requires VIP status now, so casual players might be stuck with bots.

 Full heap of bonus info for high-rollers lives on our Bonuses and Loyalty page.

 No matter the tier, all withdrawals face the same KYC scrutiny and process.
-VIP extras mainly help with limits, not with actual approval time.
+VIP extras mainly help with perceived status, not necessarily with actual approval time or higher cashout limits.

 Common Payment Problems (And How Aussies Fix Them)